stajichlab/moss_mycobiome/README.md

    - If not, run a Perl script (`rdp_taxonmy2mat.pl`) to fix the taxonomy format.
    - Save the fixed taxonomy file as `$BASE.taxonomy.fix.txt`.

-7. **Statistical Analysis**:
-   - Check if the phylogenetic tree file (`$BASE.ASVs.tree.phy`) exists.
-   - If not, run the AMPtk `amptk stats` command to calculate various statistics on the data, potentially including alpha and beta diversity metrics.
-   - Save the output statistics for further analysis.

 #### Phyloseq:
 Phyloseq, ggplot, and ggtree were used for all data visualization purposes.
+Samples were rarefied based on the lowest sample read count and singletons were removed.
+Most phyloseq pipelines were adapted from "Insights into dryland biocrust microbiome: geography, soil depth and crust type affect biocrust microbial communities and networks in Mojave Desert, USA", by Pombupba et. al 2019.